If we are supposed to learn from our mistakes, why are we so afraid to make them?

 - Allow people to feel empowered to act

-Join other leaders in The Conscious Leadership Experience: a conscious leadership skills course in Ottawa/Gatineau, Canada, that will positively change how you lead, set and achieve goals and resolve conflicts, forever.
+Join other leaders in The Conscious Leadership Experience: a conscious leadership skills course, that will positively change how you lead, set and achieve goals and resolve conflicts, forever.
 We guarantee it.